dgerosa/website/_posts/2016-12-16-on-the-equal-mass-limit-of-precessing-black-hole-binaries.md

 ---
-title: 'On the equal-mass limit of precessing black-hole binaries'
+title: "On the equal-mass limit of precessing black-hole binaries"
 date: 2016-12-16
 permalink: /posts/2016-12-16-on-the-equal-mass-limit-of-precessing-black-hole-binaries
 tags: